EGwizdala/Walking_man/README.md

 # Walking_man
 Simple animation with walking character made with the use of sprite sheet.
-An excercise from advanced Frontend course.
+An exercise from advanced Frontend course.

 ## Table of contents
 * [General info](#general-info)